 That’s where content strategy really comes into play.
 Once you’ve identified your personas and what they’ll be searching for, create the most valuable content on the web around that topic.

 Include facts, images, video if possible, and anything you can to add value.
 I would aim to produce a minimum 1500 words.
 However, if you can write fewer words but still provide more value, then do that.

 After you’ve created your content, you have two options: simply publish it on your website and wait or get out on the front foot and promote it.

-If you want faster results (and hey, who doesn’t?), here are some content promotion ideas you should explore to ensure that the time spent producing the content gets maximum return:
+If you want faster results, here are some content promotion ideas you should explore:

 – Share it on your company social profiles and encourage employees to share it on their individual profiles